ashleykleynhans/pelican/content/2023/01/compile-and-install-dnsmas-from-source.md

 Modified: 2023-01-19
 Category: DevOps
 Tags: devops, dns, dnsmasq, nginx
-Summary: In this post, I will walk you through the process of compiling and installing the latest version of dnsmasq from source on Ubuntu 22.04.
+Summary: This post walks you through the process of compiling and
+    installing dnsmasq 2.88 from source in Ubuntu 22.04, so that you can benefit from the `filter-AAAA` feature that was introduced in dnsmasq version 2.87 in order to resolve issues with nginx servers that only have IPv4 addresses attached to them getting network unreachable errors when resolving upstream DNS entries to IPv6 addresses.
 Status: Published

 ## Background